magicleon94/serializable_controllers/README.md

 final textEditingController = serializableTextEditingController.controller;
 ```

-Instead of using boring listenrs you can directly listen to text changes listening directly to the object:
+Instead of using boring listeners you can directly listen to text changes listening directly to the object:

 ```dart
 ValueListenableBuilder(